Boy detained for murder of Ian Kirwan who told teen off at supermarket

 The older boy had also previously admitted having the 12-inch kitchen knife used in the fatal attack.

+They travelled with an intention to "stain" - street slang meaning to rob - as well as "attempt to deal in drugs".

+They had caused trouble on the train over and stormed, en masse, into a nail bar, stealing items including a wrench, while abusing members of the public and seeking a confrontation, "all indicative of a general plan", the judge said.

-Mr Kirwan, an artificial intelligence engineer at Jaguar Land Rover in Coventry, had travelled to the town's B&Q to buy a light switch, and had only visited Asda to use to the toilets, the court heard.
+Mr Kirwan, an artificial intelligence engineer at Jaguar Land Rover in Coventry, had travelled to the town's B&Q to buy a light switch, and had only visited Asda to use the toilets, the court heard.

 "Ian Kirwan never came home, he was murdered by teenagers for no reason at all," Mr Justice Fraser said.

-While he was the toilets, the defendants had behaved in an "extremely anti-social fashion", banging on the door and shouting at him to get out.
+While he was in the toilets, the defendants had behaved in an "extremely anti-social fashion", the judge said, banging on the door and shouting at him to get out.

 One said they would urinate on the floor, then they left.